 However, maybe that product includes your regular margin in it, and the product only truly costs you $7.
 In this case while your customer perceive your loyalty points to be worth 1 cent they actually only have a value of 0.35 cents.

-One of the main benefits of an online loyalty program like Smile.io’s is that you can award points for customer actions that help your store grow.
-You can incent customers to register for an account, refer friends, even for sharing your store on social media.
+One of the main benefits of an online loyalty program, like those built with Smile.io, is that you can award points for customer actions that help your store grow.
+You can incentivize customers to register for an account, refer friends, or even for sharing your store on social media.

-The ability to reward customers for actions that are profitable to your store is great, but how much should you be willing to pay?
+The ability to reward customers for profitable actions is great, but how much should you be willing to pay?

-If you know that the average order value of a new customer is $50 than you hypothetically should be willing to give up to $50 worth of points to incent that referral.
-As long as you are only rewarding points when the referred person makes a purchase.
-This strategy is on the extreme end and I would recommend a more conservative approach.
+Imagine the average order value of a new customer is $50.
+You should be willing to give up to $50 worth of points to incent that referral, but only if you reward points after the referred person makes a purchase.
+This strategy is on the extreme end, so I would recommend a more conservative approach.

-When setting the points you will reward for an action you should always try to set it based on the value that action holds to your store.
-A social share is worth less to your store than a referral and the points you award for each should reflect that.
+Always try to set the quantity of points rewarded for an action based on the value that action holds to your store.
+For example, a social share is worth less to your store than a referral, since a referral is more likely to create a new customer.

-Now that you have determined how much an action/purchase is worth to your store you can now convert that dollar value into points.
+Now that you have determined how much an action and purchase are worth to your store, you can now convert that dollar value into points.

 Say you want to reward your customers the equivalent of $5 for referring a friend.
 You know that your points are worth 1 cent each so that means that you would reward you customers 500 points for referring a friend.
 Simply use the calculation above to discover the point value of the desired reward you wish to offer.

 As you can see, determining the value of loyalty points is not so black and white.
 The value of loyalty points is completely up to whoever is organizing the program and can be adjusted to accomplish each stores' individual goals.